 The roads are well-paved, so don’t worry if you’re an inexperienced driver.
 The entrance fee is only 2000 riel ($0.50).
 Make sure you take a jacket or sweater with you as well — it can get chilly and foggy as you ride to higher altitudes.

-#2 Visit a working pepper farm at La Plantation
+#2 Learn how pepper is harvested at La Plantation

 Thanks to the favourable climate in the Kampot area, this region has a reputation for producing some of the best pepper in the world.
 The high exposure of sun combined with a sea breeze, the quality of the land, and rainfall during the rainy season make it an outstanding area to grow pepper.